AndrewBudziszek/bitcoin-ticker-esp32/README.md

 Once everything is verified successfully, hit the `Upload` button.
 If your OLED is wired up correctly, you should see the screen displaying that it's connecting to your network, then it will show the ticker.

-I am using the <a target="_blank" href="https://www.amazon.com/gp/product/B07Q576VWZ/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07Q576VWZ&linkCode=as2&tag=sonbrooks-20&linkId=3a96c90ac45fbedce46412bc24f99fe7">MELIFE ESP32 ESP-32S Development Board</a> from Amazon.
-They're usually priced around $15 for two boards.
+I am using the <a target="_blank" href="https://amzn.to/4cAlNrS">MELIFE ESP32 ESP-32S Development Board</a> from Amazon.

 # Usage
 Plug Micro-USB into the Arduino and everything should boot up successfully in less than 10 seconds.